CCOMJHC/WIBL/wibl-python/README.md

 info: Validating metadata in test-wibl-inject.geojson for schema version 3.1.0-2024-04.
 info: completed successful validate of /tmp/test-wibl-inject.geojson metadata.
 ```

+> Note: It is recommended to supply a configuration JSON file with the `local` attribute
+> set to `true`, such as [tests/data/configure.local.json`, because `validate` uses
+> the same code as the validation lambda code run in the cloud.
+Setting 'local' to `true`
+> results in detailed validation status/errors being reported to the console by `wibl validate`.

 For more control over validation (including validating XYZ metadata or validating against previous versions of B-12
 metadata and data), you can use `csbschema validate` directly (which is installed along with wibl-python: